 - All nominations will be treated in confidence, and the shortlisted nominees will only be announced once we have confirmed that they are happy to take part.

-- The selection committee will meet in early February to shortlist and the winner will be chosen by an online vote.
+- The selection committee will meet in mid-February to shortlist and the winner will be chosen by an online vote.

 - The vote is open to all University of Edinburgh staff, former students and matriculated students.

 - We are hoping to shortlist 3 or 4 names, but are open to as many as 5 or 6 if the quality of the candidates demands it.

 - The online voting will be promoted via the University's social media channels and in direct emails to alumni.